-I wrote an article on routine the other day (click here to read it), and it made me think about a question I have been asking myself a lot more over the last year or so.
+I wrote an article on routines the other day, and it made me think about a question I have been asking myself a lot more over the last year or so.
 Interestingly enough, my friend asked me the same question a month ago.
-I had been pushing it to the back of my mind because I didn’t want to admit the truth to myself, but when he asked “Rodney, what makes you happy?”
+I had been pushing it to the back of my mind because I didn’t want to admit the truth to myself, but when he asked: “Rodney, what makes you happy?”
 I felt obligated to give him an answer.
 To give him the truth.

 And the truth is, I don’t know what makes me happy.

 I have spent the better part of my life doing things for others.
 Most of the time willingly, sometimes out of obligation.
 Along the way, I lost sight of who I was, what I enjoyed, what made me happy.
 Things that were previously part of my routine became non-existent once I started university.

 I loved basketball.
 I would play basketball with my friends every day during school, after school, and/or on weekends.
 Ask me how often I play basketball now.
 I sigh when reminiscing about what was.
 One of the things that made me incredibly happy no longer played an integral part in my life.

 In the article on routine, I spoke about doing maths again every morning.
 To provide some context, my brother used to make me do maths a lot when I was younger.
 And, while I hated him for forcing me to do it, I appreciate it because it has benefited me a lot.
 I never hated maths, I just hated being forced to do it.
 In sixth form I loved solving equations with my friends.
 We would compete to see who would solve it first.
 Nerds, I know.
 So when I started doing maths again – actually doing maths I enjoy, rather than econometrics or anything of the sort – it made me smile.